Ohkthx/mfah-webapp-java/README.md

     - [X] Required SQL queries in the background.
         - [X] Time Interval required.
         - [X] Needs to come from more than one table.

-## Configuration

-Environment variables used to start the HTTP server and give access to database located in `app.config`.
-Copy `app.config-sample` to `app.config` and make your edits.
-This needs to be updated to fit your environment.
-Be sure to load the database with the following two sources.
-Be sure to report any changes regarding the schema.

-- [database_template.sql](https://github.com/Ohkthx/mfah-webapp-java/blob/main/database_template.sql), updated schema for the database.
-- [database-data.sql](https://github.com/Ohkthx/mfah-webapp-java/blob/main/database-data.sql), basic data to make login portal functional.
-View in my depth to see login credentials.

 ## Building